Orientation Ride Schedule:

 • Socks: A quality wicking cycling sock is best.

 • Jersey: If this is your first ride, we will give you one.

 • Foul Weather: Say it isn’t so!
 But just in case, a suitable cycling rain jacket, pants and overshoes will make life a lot easier.

 • Bike: A road bike is highly recommended.
 The technological evolution of cycling continues to make the sport more and more enjoyable.
-If your bike is old (over 10-15 years), take the time and go and test ride a new bike and talk to local riders, clubs or participate in a Ride for Missing Children (RFMC) training ride and we can offer suggestions.
+If your bike is old (over 10-15 years), take the time and go and test ride a new bike and talk to local riders, clubs or participate in a Ride for Missing Children (RFMC) Orientation Ride and we can offer suggestions.
 Triathlon specific bikes and fixed gear bikes are not allowed.

 • Saddle: There has been some terrific advancement in saddles in the last few years.
 If yours is not comfortable (and you already wear good shorts) the best thing you can do is to talk to your favorite bike shop and see what they have and try a few different saddles out.
 Saddle comfort is key to an enjoyable ride.

 • Tires: A good quality tire with a Kevlar layer is best.
 Keep the pressure near the maximum that it is rated for, but not in excess of 120 psi (they roll faster when hard but they will make the ride more harsh).